Surya Bhedi Pranayama

 - Surya Bhedan Pranayama is excellent for improving the body’s immunity.

-- If there is an extreme cold sensation in the feet and hands, practice it for a long time.
+- If you experience an extreme cold sensation in your feet and hands, practice this for a long time.

-- Surya Bhedni Pranayama is the best cure for colds, sinus problems, bronchitis, asthma, and other respiratory problems.
+- Surya Bhedni Pranayama is an effective remedy for colds, sinus problems, bronchitis, asthma, and other respiratory issues.

 - Suryabhedi Pranayama works fabulously with Acne, Leucoderma, and other skin problems.